Azure-Samples/api-management-workspaces-migration/README.md

 ## Support

 To report issues or suggest features, please open an issue in this repository.
+This project is not supported through Microsoft Support.

 ## Contributing